We want people with business excellence.

 During your first year, you will be a student of Falmouth University with all of the support services and wrap-around that this provides.

-For a total incubation cohort of 80 students we have a dedicated studio staff team of 8, who operate along with several academic staff to deliver the programme.
-However, these people are also your gateway to the significant support available through the university – the professionals who regularly perform the kinds of tasks that you will be involved with; business planning, designing products, rigorously performing due diligence on business opportunities.
+You’ll have access to the dedicated studio delivery team, academics, entrepreneurs in residence, investment team and the external funding team.
+These people are also your gateway to the significant support available through the University – the professionals who regularly perform the kinds of tasks that you will be involved with; business planning, designing products, rigorously performing due diligence on business opportunities.

 The programme aligns itself with Cornwall’s wider goals and areas of expertise; these being Digital Economy, Marine-tech, Agri-tech, Aerospace and E-Health/Wellbeing.
 This means that the opportunities are wide – not simply focussed on one area.